 a.
-Operating - Normal Equipment as installed for normal operation, shall comply with the complete specified performance while subjected to continuous vibration not exceeding 5-22 Hz @ 0.010 inches (0.25 mm) displacement 22-500 Hz @ 0.5 g Vibration may be applied in the X, Y, or Z axis.
+Operating - Normal

+Equipment as installed for normal operation, shall comply with the complete specified performance while subjected to continuous vibration not exceeding

+5-22 Hz @ 0.010 inches displacement

+22-500 Hz @ 0.25 g

+Vibration may be applied in the X, Y, or Z axis.

 b.
-Operating - Abnormal Equipment as installed for normal operation, shall not incur physical damage while subjected to periodic vibration not exceeding

-15 minutes of duration at major resonant frequency 5-22 Hz @ 0.020 inches (.51 mm) displacement 22-500 Hz @ 0.75 g
+Operating - Abnormal Equipment as installed for normal operation, shall not incur physical damage while subjected to periodic vibration not exceeding 15 minutes of duration at major resonant frequency 5-22 Hz @ 0.010 inches displacement 22-500 Hz @ 0.50 g c.
+Nonoperating The limits of nonoperating vibration shall apply to all conditions of handling and transportation.
+This includes both isolated devices and integrated equipment.